SquadcastHub/squadcasthub.github.io/pages/mydoc/event_tagging.md

 audience:
 tags: [event tagging]
 keywords:
-summary: "Event tagging can help you add relevant information to incoming incidents to make it more context-rich for the user"
+summary: "Auto-add relevant information like priority, severity or alert type to make incoming incidents context-rich"
 last_updated:
 sidebar: mydoc_sidebar
 permalink: docs/event-tagging
 folder: mydoc
 ---

-Event tagging can help you add relevant information to incoming incidents to make it more context-rich for the user.
+Tagging Rules can be defined for each Service in Squadcast.
+These rules, when evaluated to *true*, will add the defined tags to the incoming incident.

-## Auto Tagging Events
+## Create Tagging Rules

-For each service, you can define your rule for event tagging.

-You can set this up by going to app.squadcast.com.
- - Go to the relevant service
- - Click on the options dropdown
+**(1)** Click on Services

+**(2)** Select a Service and click on the 3 dots beside the service name

- - Choose Tagging Rules
+**(3)** Click on Tagging Rules

 ![](images/tagging_1.png)

- - Choose Alert Source from the Dropdown
+**(4)** Select an alert source from the drop-down

+{{site.data.alerts.blue-note}}
+<b>Note: Integrate with an alert source first</b>
+<br/><br/><p>Ensure that you have integrated with an alert source before you set up Tagging Rules</p>
+{{site.data.alerts.end}}

+**(5)** Click on “Add new rule”

 ![](images/tagging_2.png)

-You can add your tagging rule expression in the field "Tagging rule" and then add the tag key value pairs.
-You can select a colour of your choice for a tag key value by clicking on the circular colour button at the start of the map row.
-You can add as many tags by clicking on the "Add new mapping" button.

-You can also add as many rules and configure as many key value mappings for each of these rules.
+**(6)** Tagging Rules can be added in three ways:

+### (A) User-friendly drop-down method

+(a) See the payload of the latest alert for the chosen alert source

+(b) Use the dropdown to use the values from the payload to create rules

 ![](images/tagging_3.png)

-{{site.data.alerts.blue-note}}
-<b>UPDATE: Multiple Alert Source:</b>
-<br/><br/><p>We can see alert payloads of past events from different alert sources for the service by selecting the respective alert source from the dropdown in the right-half side.<br/><br/>
-Now you can have tagging rules for a service specific to an alert source by making use of the <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">source</code> field which lets you know the alert source that triggered the incoming event.<br/><br/>
-For example, if you want to have a tagging rule for a service, only for alerts coming for <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">jira-plugin</code> alert source, then the corresponding rule would look something like: <code class="highlighter-rouge" style="color: #c7254e; background-color: #f9f2f4 !important;">source == 'jira-plugin' && (&lt;your_tagging_rule&gt;)</code></p>
-{{site.data.alerts.end}}

-The tags will be visible against an incident in the incident dashboard and the incident details page.
+(c) Use “Add Condition” to add multiple conditions in the same rule

+(d) Map any “Key” and “Value” pair as a tag.
+Multiple tags can be defined for each rule.
+Each tag can have a different colour.

 ![](images/tagging_4.png)

+### (B) Raw string method

+(a) See the payload of the latest alert for the chosen alert source

+(b) Click on Edit to enable raw string method

 ![](images/tagging_5.png)

-{{site.data.alerts.blue-note}}
-<b>Rule Evaluation Method:</b>
-<br/><br/><p>Every rule will be evaluated and all the tags of the matching rules will be attached to the incident.</p>
-{{site.data.alerts.end}}

-## Syntax for rules
+(c) Use the syntax below to write your custom Tagging Rule expression

 The rule engine supports expressions with parameters, arithmetic, logical, and string operations.
 - Basic expression: `10 > 0`, `1+2`, `100/3`
 - Parameterized expression: `payload.metric == "disk"`
    The available parameters are `payload`
-      + `payload` : This parameter contains the JSON payload of an incident which will be the same as the JSON payload format for the future events.
+   + `payload` : This parameter contains the JSON payload of an incident which will be the same as the JSON payload format for the future events for a particular alert source.
 - Regular expression: `re(payload.metric, "disk.*")`
    This can be used to check if a particular JSON payload field matches a regular expression.
 - Parsing JSON content: `jsonPath(payload.message, "a.b.c")`
    This can be used to parse JSON formatted strings and get the `jsonPath` from the resulting JSON object.
+- Adding multiple tags from the payload: `addTag( "severity", payload.severity, "#037916")`
+- Adding a tag from the payload: `addTags(payload.labels)`

-## Example
+#### Example

 For a sample content shown in the right panel of the configuration space